Aubrey Franklin Hess

-Aubrey Franklin Hess (December 8, 1874 – October 27, 1935) was a progressive American theologian and educator.
-Born on a mountaintop farm in Virginia, Hess without formal theological training was ordained in the Methodist Protestant church in 1896 and immediately served two small congregations in West Virginia.
+Aubrey Franklin Hess (December 8, 1874 – October 27, 1935) was a progressive American theologian and educator who was born in Virginia.
+Although Hess had no formal theological training he was ordained in the Methodist Protestant Church in 1896 and immediately served two small congregations in West Virginia.
 Later, after completing his formal theological and university education, Hess served as president of the Methodist Protestant institutions of West Lafayette College, Ohio and Adrian College, Michigan.

-After leaving Adrian College in 1917 Hess returned to church pastoral duties ministering to Methodist Protestant, Congregational and Unitarian-Universalist churches.
+After leaving Adrian College in 1917, Hess returned to church pastoral duties ministering to Methodist Protestant, Congregational and Unitarian-Universalist churches.

 Hess made nationwide news in 1927 when he changed the traditional wedding vow of “until death us do part” to “as long as this union shall last.”
 Hess believed in the separation of state and church.
 Although his church granted divine sanction for a civil ceremony, state law retained provisions for marriage annulment regardless of the words used in the wedding ceremony.
 Hess also dropped the use of the word “obey” from the wedding service.
-Rather, he solicited a promise given freely to provide, protect and keep pure and unspotted.
-Hess concluded his reasoning saying, “I would not under any circumstances perform a ceremony where these conditions were not agreed to.
-I never ask if they will ‘obey.’
+Instead, he solicited a promise given freely to provide, protect and keep pure.
+He concluded his reasoning saying, “I would not, under any circumstances, perform a ceremony where these conditions were not mutually agreed.
+I would never ask if they will ‘obey.’
 What's the use?”

 Early life and education

 Hess was born December 8, 1874, in the Blue Ridge Mountains of Virginia.
 He was the only child of John A. Hess and Mary E. Hess (nee Thomas).
 When Hess was five years old, his mother died.
 His father later remarried, giving Hess an immediate family of seven half brothers and sisters.

 In a 1926 newspaper interview, Hess recalled that his father, a hardscrabble mountain farmer, was not an educated man.
-Growing up Hess attended only local public schools and had few experiences outside that of a farm boy.
+Growing up, Hess attended only local public schools and had few experiences outside that of a farm boy.

 Randolph-Macon Academy and correspondence course

 Hess expanded his early mountain education with a two-year course of study at Randolph-Macon Academy in Front Royal, Virginia.
 Hess graduated from this preparatory school in 1895.
-Afterward, Hess returned to West Virginia where he completed a four-year (1896–1900) correspondence course (also known as a conference course) “under state-authorized facility and examiners."
+Afterward, Hess returned to West Virginia where he completed a four-year (1896–1900) correspondence course (also known as a conference course) "under state-authorized facility and examiners."